Auerilas/ecopy/docs/source/ordination.rst

 			 If True, returns a dictionary of the plotted axes, where 'Objects' gives the coordinates of objects and 'Descriptors' gives the coordinates of the descriptors, if any.

 		xax: integer
-			Specifies CA axis to plot on the x-axis
+			Specifies MDS axis to plot on the x-axis.

 		yax: integer
-			Specifies CA axis to plot on the y-axis (Default=2)
+			Specifies MDS axis to plot on the y-axis.

 		descriptors:  numpy.ndarray or pandas.DataFrame
 			A matrix of the original descriptors used to create the distance matrix.
-Descriptors (*i.e.* species) scores are calculated as the weighted average of site scores
+Descriptors (*i.e.* species) scores are calculated as the weighted average of site scores.

 		descripNames: list
 			A list containing the names of each descriptor.
 If None, inherits from the column names of the pandas.DataFrame or assigned integer values.

 		spCol: string
-			Color of species text
+			Color of species text.

 		siteCol: string
-			Color of site text
+			Color of site text.

 		spSize: integer
-			Size of species text
+			Size of species text.

 		siteSize: integer
-			Size of site text
+			Size of site text.

 	.. py:classmethod:: shepard(xax=1, yax=2)